 - Internal memorandum.
-The Affirmative Action Officer will send an internal memo to agency employees each year.
+Agency leadership or the Affirmative Action Officer will send an internal memo to agency employees each year.
 This message identifies the location of the Affirmative Action Plan and the employee's responsibility to read and understand it.
 It also indicates the employee's responsibility to support and implement equal opportunity and affirmative action. - Intranet.
-The agency's Affirmative Action Plan is available to all employees on the agency's website at: PUC AAP (https://mn.gov/puc/assets/2022-2024-AAP-PUC%20FINAL%20PublishedVersion%204.18.2023 tcm14-574088.pdf ) and in print to anyone who requests it.
+The agency's Affirmative Action Plan is available to all employees on the agency's ternal (Intranet) website at PUC Affirmative Action Plan 2024-2026 (https://mn365.sharepoint.com/sites/PUC/SitePages/DEI.aspx) and in print to anyone who requests it.
 As requested, the agency will make the plan available in alternative formats. - Printed copy.
-A physical copy of the Agency's Affirmative Action Plan is available to employees at the following address: 121 Seventh Place E. Suite #350 St Paul, MN 55101 - Signage.
-Nondiscrimination and equal opportunity statements and posters are prominently displayed in areas frequently used by employees.
+A physical copy of the Agency's Affirmative Action Plan is available to employees at the following address: 121 Seventh Place East, Suite #350, St. Paul, MN 55101.